-Eileen grew up in North Carolina in a cabin her father, Patrick, built by hand.
+Eileen grew up in a cabin her father, Patrick, built by hand.
 Patrick was an Air Force Officer turned international sculptor.
 Her mother, Patty, was a librarian, activist and is a retired nurse.
 Eileen spent her childhood exploring the forest and creek with her brother, Arthur and learning the importance of education, hard work and a healthy, active lifestyle.

 She attended a Quaker Friends School where from an early age, she was instilled with the importance of community service and celebrating diversity.
 After graduating high school early, she went on to receive two Bachelor’s degrees – in political science and sociology – and a Master’s of Public Administration from North Carolina State University.